AntonioMadureira22/PasswordManager/README.md

 # PasswordManager :key:

-# Warning! :warning: This is just to show skill would noty suggest to use with important passwords!
+# Warning! :warning: This is just to show skill I would not suggest this to be used with important passwords!

-# Tech
+# Technology
+Python